tsatria03/CookyCraze/docks/readme.txt

 The message spoken to the player when they prestige.
 Use %prestige% as a placeholder for the new prestige level.

 Rewards section.
-Format: prestige_level:target:amount:use_percent:message
+Format: prestige_level:target:amount|target:amount:use_percent:message

 Defines one time bonus rewards given to the player at the start of their new run when they reach a specific prestige level.
 Multiple reward lines can exist for different prestige levels.
+Each reward line can give multiple stats at once by separating them with a pipe character.

 prestige_level
 The prestige level that triggers this reward.
 Each reward only fires once, when the player first reaches that level.

-target
+target:amount|target:amount
-The stat to reward when this reward fires.
+One or more stat and amount pairs separated by a pipe.
+Each pair is a stat name followed by a colon and the amount to give.
+You can chain as many pairs as you like on one line.

 cookies    = the player's current cookie count. coins      = the player's current coin count.